 Colto requirements state that the aggregate for base and sub-bases should be derived from hard, sound and durable rock.

-Approved target gradings are determined by laying a trail section using material that comply with Colto requirements.
+Approved target gradings are determined by laying a trail section using material that complies with Colto requirements.
 Before compacting, several samples of the material in situ are taken and subjected to analysis.
 The resultant grading curve is then classified as the approved target grading for that project and all future grading results are appraised against this target.

 Soluble Salt Requirements:

-Colto recommend the following on site:
+Colto recommends the following on-site: